Marlins vs. Giants Player Props Betting Odds

-Luis Arraez and Thairo Estrada are two of the top players with prop bets available when the Miami Marlins and the San Francisco Giants square off at Oracle Park on Saturday (starting at 4:05 PM ET).
+Luis Arraez and Thairo Estrada are two of the players with prop bets available when the Miami Marlins and the San Francisco Giants play at Oracle Park on Sunday (starting at 4:05 PM ET).

 Bet on this matchup or its props with DraftKings!